Swap to Design & planning or Property management or go back to all job sectors

 You'll find more details about how to become a construction plant mechanic from Go Construct.

-With experience, you could become a:construction plant technician; technical services representative; site supervisor or workshop manager
+With experience, you could become a:construction plant technician; technical services representative; repair workshop supervisor or manager

-You could also set up your own business or train apprentices.
+You could also set up your own service and repair business or train apprentices.